Maestro by Oteligence · Java Observability

 03

-Download Extension JAR + Summary
+Download pre-built Extension JAR(s) + Summary

 ├─ javaagent.config ← OTel agent settings

-└─ instrumentation/
+└─ Instrumentation-Summary.html

 04